What does it mean to major in anthropology?

 Grace was an organizer of The Big Event, an orientation leader, and president of the Residential Housing Association.
 Within the department, she was involved in the Holly Springs Craft House project where she consulted archival documentation to find contextual evidence of antebellum daily life at an urban slave dwelling.
 She dug for artifacts to give clues about the daily habits and foodways of the slaves who lived behind the Hugh Craft House, and gave presentations to school groups as part of the Behind the Big House tour in Marshall County.
 Grace also earned her MA in anthropology at UM, with a thesis about food and immigration at a pop-up food market in an urban business park in Dublin, Ireland.
 Her career plans include marketing and business development because “the skills gained in my graduate program are easily applicable across many fields.”

 Why study anthropology at UM?
 “The department – anthropology and sociology together – is unique because of the professors and the curriculum.
 Additionally, all areas of anthropology are celebrated by the professors.
 They have the knowledge and experience to guide students from the beginning of their college career to graduation and beyond.
 Their care and attention is incredible.”

-Dr. Jeffrey T. Jackson, Associate Professor and Chair
+Dr. Jeffrey T. Jackson, Chair and Professor of Sociology

 Department of Sociology and Anthropology